delta-io/delta/PROTOCOL.md

 - If a table has Reader Version 3, then a writer must write checkpoints with a not-null `readerFeatures` in the schema.
 - If a table has Writer Version 7, then a writer must write checkpoints with a not-null `writerFeatures` in the schema.
 - If a table has neither of the above, then a writer chooses whether to write `readerFeatures` and/or `writerFeatures` into the checkpoint schema.
 But if it does, their values must be null.

+Note that `remove` actions in the checkpoint are tombstones used only by VACUUM, and do not contain the `stats` and `tags` fields.

 For a table that uses column mapping, whether in `id` or `name` mode, the schema of the `add` column will look as follows.